Why Choose a CFP® Professional

 |Financial Planner Without CFP® Certification||CFP® Professional|

 |It’s easy for someone to call themselves a financial planner.||Meets requirements established by CFP Board.|

 |May not be required to put your best interests first.||Makes a commitment to CFP Board, as part of their certification, to place your best interests first.
 Can receive sanctions from CFP Board, and even risk losing their certification, for violations of ethical standards set by CFP Board.|

 |Level of financial planning knowledge varies.||Has demonstrated the knowledge required to deliver holistic financial planning.|

 |Years of experience varies.||Must have a minimum of 2 years of financial planning experience.|

 What Makes CFP® Professionals Different

 When you choose a CFP® professional, you can be assured that you’re working with a financial advisor who has demonstrated competency and made a commitment to ethics.
 CFP® professionals must successfully complete a multi-year, multi-step process to obtain the skills and real-life experience they need to serve your best interests, no matter what your financial goals are.
-Learn more about the extensive certification process for becoming a CFP® professional.

 Learn about how a CFP® professional’s commitment to uphold the Code of Ethics and Standards of Conduct can benefit your plans for a confident and secure financial future.